 Fortunately, there is a type of insurance policy meant specifically for these types of individuals: Accidental Death & Dismemberment Insurance.

-If you are are interested in learning more about Accidental Death Insurance, this article will explain everything you need to know about AD&D policies.
+If you are interested in learning more about Accidental Death Insurance, this article will explain everything you need to know about AD&D policies.

 What Is AD&D Insurance?